 - Become familiar with the application process.

-- Find out how your school handles writing letters of evaluation (recommendation) for med school applicants as well as the process for obtaining one.
+- Find out how your school handles writing recommendation letters for medical school applicants as well as the process for obtaining one.
 Some programs provide a committee letter, written by several faculty who collectively evaluate your potential for a career in medicine.
 Other schools permit students to

 - Prepare for the Medical College Admission Test (MCAT).
 The MCAT is critical to your application.
 Learn about its content and how it is administered.
 The MCAT tests knowledge of science.
 Prepare by studying material in biology, inorganic chemistry, organic chemistry and physics.
 Invest in MCAT prep books and perhaps review courses for a thorough review of science and practice exams that can help you determine your strengths and weaknesses.